 As you travel down Swain Road and Lower Waldron Road, look off to each side in the deep forest.
 You just may see one of the legendary unicorns.
 Be sure to have your camera ready!

 You may want to schedule a visit to Waldron Bay on a weekend summer evening.
 Pull into the parking lot adjacent to the community clubhouse just off Lower Waldron Road.

-Look east out across the lake and you just may hear someone strumming an acoustical guitar and a strain or two of Kumbaya as neighbors hold hands and sing down on the warm sand at the beach expressing their love of this wondrous place!
+Look east out across the lake and you just may hear someone strumming an acoustical guitar and a strain or two of Kumbaya as a tight group of neighbors holds hands and sings down on the community boat slips expressing their love of one another and of this wondrous place!

 When you immerse yourself in all the beauty at Waldron Bay, all sorts of thoughts might float through your head ushered by the balmy summer breezes.
 One day you could be resting in a recliner at the beach by the shore of Lake Winnisquam.
 As you see the sunlight reflect off each wave top like a platter of glittering diamonds, don't be surprised if you wonder if the lake water comes from the tears of unicorns.
 Who knows, stranger things have happened!

 If you can rent a home here for a week to really soak it all in, you just may be treated to a glorious sunrise.
 Below is a photo I shot looking southeast as I stood above my dock just before Thanksgiving 2013.
 Yes, it's possible Waldron Bay could be the most tranquil place in New Hampshire!

 Remember, if you want to know more about the history of Waldron Bay before you buy here, be sure to contact me.

 Posted by Tim Carter at December 16, 2013 7:54 AM